Jessie Morales

 Jessie Morales (born January 10, 1983), also known as El Original de la Sierra, is an American singer and rapper.
-He was born around in 1970's and raised in Los Angeles, California, making his debut as a singer at the age of 14.
+He was inspired by 1970's and raised in Los Angeles, California, making his debut as a singer at the age of 14.
 Even when he grew up listening to West Coast rap, the young artist started singing traditional Mexican music.
 Morales' Homenaje a Chalino Sánchez, released in June 2001 by Univision Music Group, climbed to the top on Billboard's Latin 50.
 He graduated from Thomas Jefferson High School.